 Another bonus - anchor charts are a great tool to display alongside your learning objective.
 They really help students SEE what the objective looks like.

-After we make the big anchor chart together, the students copy it down in their math journals during math workshop.
-That way they have their very own anchor charts to use as a reference point even after they've been taken down from the walls.
-My students have been going a great job with and really enjoy referring back to their journals when needed.
+After we make a big anchor chart together, the students copy it down in their math journals during math workshop.
+That way they have their very own anchor charts to use as a reference point even after they’ve been taken down from the walls.
+My students have been going a great job with this and really enjoy referring back to their journals when needed.
 Once they realized that I will occasionally let them use their journals during quizzes, their handwriting suddenly got a lot neater!

 If you have kids that struggle with the writing process, an alternative is take pictures of your anchor charts and print them out to go in your student notebooks.